lorensen/VTKExamples/src/VTKBook/04Chapter4.md

     <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/Visualization/TestLoopShrink.png?raw=true" width="640" alt="Figure 4-22">
   </figure>
   <figcaption style="color:blue"><b>Figure 4-22</b>.
 A network with a loop (LoopShrk.cxx).
 VTK 5.0 does not allow you to execute a looping visualization network; this was possible in previous versions of VTK.<a href="../../Cxx/Visualization/LoopShrink" title="LoopShrink"> See LoopShrink.cxx</a> and <a href="../../Python/Visualization/LoopShrink" title="LoopShrink"> LoopShrink.py</a>.</figcaption> </figure>

+After vtkSphereSource generates an initial geometry (in response to a render request), the input of vtkShrinkFilter is changed to the output of the vtkElevationFilter.
+Because of the feedback loop, vtkShrinkFilter will always re-execute.
+Thus, the behavior of the network is to re-execute each time a render is performed.
+Because the shrink filter is reapplied to the same data, the polygons become smaller and smaller and eventually disappear.

 ##4.10 Chapter Summary